-- An effective safeguarding children policy and procedure must be implemented.
-This must include the procedure to be followed in the event of an allegation being made against a member of staff. - The provider must ensure that all members of staff understand the safeguarding policy and procedure. - All providers should follow the guidance set out in the publication "What to do if you are worried a child is being abused".
-This includes guidance on information sharing and confidentiality. - All practitioners should have an up-to-date understanding of safeguarding children issues and be able to implement the safeguarding children policy and procedure appropriately.
-Policies should be in line with the Durham Safeguarding Children's Partnership local guidance and procedures. - All practitioners to have a level 2 safeguarding and all other staff level 1
+- An effective safeguarding children policy and procedure is implemented.
+This will include the procedure to be followed in the event of an allegation being made against a member of staff. - All members of staff understand the safeguarding policy and procedure. - We follow the guidance set out in the publication "what to do if you are worried a child is being abused".
+This includes guidance on information sharing and confidentiality. - All practitioners have an up-to-date understanding of safeguarding children's issues and be able to implement the safeguarding children policy and procedure appropriately.
+Policies will be in line with the Durham Safeguarding Children's Partnership local guidance and procedures. - All practitioners to have a level 2 safeguarding and all other staff level 1.